mewza/mod2glsl/README.md

 much time I donated to support developers on #macdev, and released source code for all to leran from from my 35 years software engineering career, with a break for 15 years admittedly, due to serious health issues.
+It'd probably make me happier and more optimistic about youth and the future.

+Donate PayPal to <subband@protonmail.com><br>

-It'd probably make me happier and more optimistic about youth and the future, and I am a life long committed audio guy, you can count on that.
-I write putty tunes, but my own, and original you can find them on my SoundCloud page at:
+I am a life long committed audio guy from the start, at 6 years old they picked me from the crowd and said, you - must do music, so since 6 to 16 I was learning to play piano and learning music theory.
+I do write some small putty tunes, nothing too amazing, but at least I can call my own creation, you can find them on my SoundCloud page at:

  https://soundcloud.com/analogintelligence